 Fully Broadband Multi-Coated(FMC): Predominately found in most binoculars and spotting scopes.
 Fully Broadband Multi-Coated decrease surface reflectivity, therefore, allows greater optical through-put across the entire visible light spectrum.
 Fully broadband multi-coated optics feature these types of coating on all optical surfaces throughout the entire instrument.
 Fully multi-coated lenses are typical of high-end optics.
 Although this level of the coating does not guarantee the best quality

-Pase Correction Coating: Most binoculars today are roof prism type binoculars.
+Phase Correction Coating: Most binoculars today are roof prism type binoculars.
 Which means the eyepiece is in line with the objective lens.
 When light is moving through roof prism binoculars, it gets folded back to itself for a short distance.
-When this happens, the peaks of light waves that were lined up perfectly when they entered the binocular go out of phase and interference occurs which then reduce the brightness and sharpness of the image.
+When this happens, the peaks of light waves that were lined up perfectly when they entered the binocular go out of phase and interference occurs which then reduces the brightness and sharpness of the image.

 So to correct this, a phase correction coating which is a thin layer of dielectric material is applied to the to one face of the prism.
 This coating delays the light waves just enough for the peaks to come back into phase.
-These days, you can find fully multi-coated lenses and phase corrected prism binoculars at an affordable price.
+These days, you can find fully multi-coated lenses and phase-corrected prism binoculars at an affordable price.